Mustafanaji0413/webster00/README.md

 <strong>Order</strong>

-- The order model is connected to the User Profile, allows the user to view their previous orders.
+- The order model is connected to the User Profile, which allows the user to view their previous orders.

 <strong>Product</strong>